From rough path estimates to multilevel Monte Carlo: Probabilistic convergence results for RDEs

-for any $p>2\rho $.
-Since the right hand side does not depend on $t$, we can pass to the sup-norm on the left hand side.
-We now take the $L^r$-norm on both sides and check that the conditions of Theorem \ref{theorem_wong_zakai_lp} and \ref{theorem_euler_lp} are fulfilled and that the constants can be chosen independently from $h$.
-Since we are dealing with piecewise linear approximations, we have
+for $p>2\rho $ sufficiently small, where we used \cite[Theorem 10.14]{FV10} in the last inequality.
+Since the estimate holds uniformly over $t$, we can pass to the sup-norm on the left hand side of the inequality.
+We now take the $L^r$-norm and use the triangle inequality on the right hand side.